 In most species the babies do not look like the adults, shown in the pictures, but these babies can grow to look like adults.

-Comments: These are fabulous fish with vibrant colors.
+Comments: These are fabulous fish with a unique camouflage pattern.

-Compatibility: Some recommended tank mates include, other Mbuna species and Synodontis Catfish.
+Compatibility: Some recommended tank mates include, Malawi Peacocks, mild tempered Mbunas like the Lemon Yellow Mbuna, and Synodontis Catfish.

 Click here for more about Synodontis Catfish.

 Click here to read more about compatible groups of pet fish.

 Temperature: Venustus Haps live best from about 75 to 80-degrees F. with 78 being perhaps ideal.